aleks131/Bachelor-Project-/DIAGRAMS/README.md

 # Architecture Diagrams

-This folder contains all 12 architecture diagrams for Smart Solutions by TripleA.
+This folder contains all 11 required architecture diagrams for Smart Solutions by TripleA.

 ## 📐 Diagrams Overview